DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 How often you talk to them is up to you – this could be every week for more than a year, or just a few times for some one-to-one support.

-You can chat through:
+You can chat by phone, or by:

 * email
-* phone
 * text
+* WhatsApp

 ## How your adviser can help you